 What should South Korea do?

-Enhance its NDC to be 1.5 degree aligned by COP26:
+Enhance its NDC to be 1.5 degree aligned by COP28:

-- Revise the current coal phase out year, which stands at 2050, and plan for an early closure of coal plants by considering a coal retirement mechanism that stakeholder companies would accept.
+- Revise the current 2050 coal phase out year to 2030, and plan for an early closure of coal plants by considering a coal retirement mechanism that stakeholder companies would accept.

 Build a just and resilient recovery plan: